 And the sad truth is that you've got your answer.

 It's not the answer you'd expect.

-Stop waiting on others to tell you that you're valuable and prove it.
+Stop waiting for others to tell you that you're valuable and prove it.

 This isn't about attracting those affluent clients.
 This isn't about attracting those bottom of the barrel clients.
 This is about attracting the clients you really want to work with and they frankly don't give a shit.

 You can't wait for some genie to come down and anoint you as the "badass designer to the stars".